And greetings and welcome back, Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute.

 The plan that you have, you like it, you can keep it.

-And that costs are going to go down.
+If you can get a waiver, and that costs are going to go down.

-Here's the Medicare actuary, an unfazed AP.
+Here's the Medicare actuary.

-Hey, I'm just reporting it.
+Hey, they're just reporting it.

 If it were Bush, the word lie would have appeared four times in the opening sentence, much less paragraph.

-And it won't let everybody keep their current health insurance if they like it, said Chief Actuary Richard Foster to a House Budget Committee, his office responsible for independent long-range cost estimates.
+And it won't let everybody keep their current health insurance if they like it, said Chief Actuary Richard Foster to a House budget committee, his office responsible for independent long-range cost estimates.

-I guess apart from those two minor discrepancies, Obamacare is turning out exactly as Obama promised.
+Well, I guess apart from those two minor discrepancies, Obamacare is turning out exactly as Obama promised.

 But still, what's the point?